Jon-Noriega/project_GHOST/README.md

 <h1>swiftly</h1>
-swiftly was designed with friends in mind.
+swiftly was designed with getting friends together in short order.
 We are an event-based instant messaging app.
-Not just any messenging app though.
-Event Messages have built-in countdown timers so if you really want to join in on the event then you have to act fast before the event disappears.
+Event Messages come equipped with built-in countdown timers.
+If you really want to join in on the event then you have to act fast before the event disappears.
 <br></br>
 <h2>General Info</h2>
 <p>
-We are a community of skiers/snowboarders first!
-Secondly, we're a platform where passholders can reserve priority access at their favorite US-Rockies ski resorts. :blue_heart:

-Our mission is to:

-<li>Facilitate connection amongst community members of each ski pass (Ikon/Epic).</li>
-<li>Become the go-to platform for ensuring the community locks in their priority access through our reservation system.</li>
+We strive to connect friends through a real-time, bidirectional, event-based communication messaging platform.
+Don't wait too long though, you might miss your opportunity to join in on the fun if you dont click to join before the event message disappears.

+:blue_heart:
 </p>

 <h2>Inspiration</h2>